CMTA/Rules/README.md

 ## Overview

-The **RuleEngine** is an external smart contract that applies transfer restrictions to security tokens such as **CMTAT** or ERC-3643-compatible tokens.
+The **RuleEngine** is an external smart contract that applies transfer restrictions to security tokens such as **CMTAT** or ERC-3643-compatible tokens through a RuleEngine.
 Rules are modular validator contracts that the `RuleEngine` or `CMTAT` compatible token can call on every transfer to ensure regulatory and business-logic compliance.

 ### Key Concepts